The leap from Scientist to Muralist

 The Decision to Quit My Corporate Job

 I wish I could say that when I quit my corporate job, it was because of a burning passion for murals that I just had to pursue—or that I had an idea of what I wanted to do or where the year would take me.
-In truth, I only knew that thoroughly disliked my job and had no desire to progress in that career.
-I couldn’t see any future on that path where I would use my skills and interests and therefore would never be happy with my work.
-Something I would be doing 40 hours a week for the next 50 years.
+In truth, I only knew that I thoroughly disliked my job as a pharmaceutical development scientist and had no desire to keep progressing down that path.
+I couldn’t see any future where I would use my skills and interests, and in general, struggled to buy into the corporate culture.

 In September 2023, I gave myself a deadline: quit during the first week of January 2024.
 That gave me four months to save as much money as possible and explore ways to support myself after leaving.